Parliamentary.ai

 Description

-The Self-build and Custom Housebuilding Bill requires specified local authorities (including district councils, county councils, London borough councils, and others) to create and publicize registers of people wanting serviced plots of land to build homes.
-These authorities must then consider the information in these registers when carrying out their planning, housing, land disposal, and regeneration duties.
+The bill requires specified local authorities (district councils, county councils, London borough councils, etc.) to keep public registers of individuals and associations wanting serviced plots to build homes.
+These registers will contain information on applicants, desired land characteristics, and intentions.

 Guidance and Regulations